 The 1951 Wheat pennies were produced out of necessity, similar to other wheat pennies.
 The primary purpose of the mintage is to commemorate former President Lincoln’s 100th anniversary.
 The drive to honor the president came from the citizens who proposed producing unique Lincoln coins.

 No coins have ever used the president’s portrait before the Lincoln pennies.
 So, these coins have changed the US currencies significantly.

 Is 1951 Wheat Penny Collectible?

-Many coin collectors consider the 1951 Wheat Penny a critical collectible item.
+Many coin collectors consider the 1951 Wheat Penny and 1953 D Wheat Penny critical collectible items.
 Aside from being one of the US’s most unique coins with rich history, the coin’s value also rises day by day.